 We are members of the Fundraising Regulator and we comply with the best practice set out by regulatory bodies such as the Charity Commission, the National Council for Voluntary Organisations, the Institute of Fundraising and the Gambling Commission relating to our local fundraising lottery.

 We will never pass on or sell your data to anyone else and we take data protection very seriously.
 We will always comply with the law around personal data.
 We do manage data sharing agreement where these are absolutely essential, for example with our accountants and auditors, who must be given authority to verify donations as part of their work.

 If you would like to find out more about how we manage your data, or if you want to change your preferences about the information we hold, or the purposes we hold it for, please write to The Data Controller, Cornwall Air Ambulance Trust, Trevithick Downs, Newquay TR8 4DY and we will ensure that we comply with your preferences regarding future communication.

 Getting in touch

 Thanking you for your support is the least we can do.
 However we recognise that the public want to know how their donations have benefitted others in the community, so we are firm believers that you should hear about all of the wonderful work and the lives that have been saved with your help.
 For this reason if you have donated in the past three years we will send out our ‘Airtime’ newsletter to you, which includes stories about some of our recent missions as well as events we might be holding and how you can help – be it by volunteering or perhaps supporting an appeal.
-Once a year we will send out raffle books for our yearly raffle.

 If you do not wish to be contacted by post or by the telephone then all you need to do is tell us and we promise to respect your wishes.
 Likewise if you would prefer to only ever hear from us via email then just let us know by calling 01637 889926 or emailing us.